LCC-CIT/Beginning-iOS-Development-with-CSharp/README.md

 # Beginning-iOS-Development-with-CSharp
-The iOS apps in this repository were translated into C# from examples in the book *Beginning iOS Development with Swift*, by David Mark , Jack Nutting , Kim Topley , Fredrik Olsson , Jeff LaMarche, and published by Apress in 2014.
+The iOS apps in this repository were translated into C# from examples in the book *Beginning iPhone Development with Swift*, by David Mark , Jack Nutting , Kim Topley , Fredrik Olsson , Jeff LaMarche, and published by Apress in 2014.

 The code was written using Xamarin Studio and requires the Xamarin.iOS library and license.